The Man Who Captured Video Of Ahmaud Arbery's Killing Speaks Out

 But, according to CNN, Glynn County commissioner Paul Murphy publicly said that local police were instructed by Brunswick Judicial Circuit District Attorney Jackie Johnson’s office not to make an arrest.
 Greg McMichael used to work with the local district attorney as a law enforcement officer and prosecutorial investigator.
 Two district attorneys have already recused themselves in the case, one of which referred to McMichael's actions as "perfectly legal."
 Johnson, who denied the allegation that she stopped an arrest, also recused herself from the case, alleging that commissioners were attempting to "make excuses and ignore the problems at the Glynn County Police Department, for which they are ultimately responsible."

-No arrests were made until May 7, after Bryan's cell phone footage was leaked the day before.
-On May 10, Georgia Attorney General Chris Carr formally requested that the U.S. Department of Justice investigate the handling of the case.
+No arrests were made until 7th May, after Bryan's cell phone footage was leaked the day before.
+On 10th May, Georgia Attorney General Chris Carr formally requested that the US Department of Justice investigate the handling of the case.
 “What I do know is that once the state was asked to participate, it took 48 hours,” said Carr.

 Advertisement